graphile/graphile.github.io/src/pages/postgraphile/production.md

 #### Sending queries to read replicas

 Probably the most important thing regarding scalability is making sure that your master database doesn't bow under the pressure of all the clients talking to it.
-One way to reduce this pressure is to offload read operations to read replicas.
+It's wise to perform load testing to figure out at what point this will occur, and have a plan for it.
+One way to reduce this pressure is to offload read operations to read replicas (clones of your primary database)

+- this reduces the load on your primary database significantly, and reduces the need for complex caching layers.
 In GraphQL it's easy to tell if a request will perform any writes or not: if it's a `query` then it's read-only, if it's a `mutation` then it may perform writes.

 Using `--read-only-connection <string>` [PRO] you may give PostGraphile a separate connection string to use for queries, to compliment the connection string passed via `--connection` which will now be used only for mutations.

-(If you're using middleware, then you'll want to pass a read-only pool to the `readReplicaPgPool`[PRO] option instead.)
+(If you're using middleware, then you should use the `readOnlyConnection` option instead.)

 > NOTE: We don't currently support the multi-host syntax for this connection
 > string, but you can use a PostgreSQL proxy such a PgPool or PgBouncer between